 Using the butterfly needle or cannula, access one of the prepared venous sites.

-If any routine blood tests are required, this is a good time to take them.
+If any routine blood tests are required, take these alongside the collection of the pre-dose sample.

 Collect a ‘pre-dose’ sample (0.5-1mL) in a white serum bottle.
 Label this as: pre-dose sample (Rationale 82).